The AntiShifty ($ANTY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 The AntiShifty Historical Price

-According to the latest data gathered on The AntiShifty live price page, the current price of The AntiShifty is 0.00249507USD.
-The circulating supply of The AntiShifty($ANTY) is 999.91M $ANTY , giving it a market capitalization of $2.49M.
+According to the latest data gathered on The AntiShifty live price page, the current price of The AntiShifty is 0.00238846USD.
+The circulating supply of The AntiShifty($ANTY) is 999.91M $ANTY , giving it a market capitalization of $2.38M.

 The The AntiShifty Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $ANTY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.